1samrand/Arival/README.md

 **step 7** : by **CodeExpirationTimestamp** configuration variable in appsettings.json you can change expiration time for verification code

+logs for https request / response and database queries are exist in Log folder

 ### 2- UnitTests and In-memory database

 the unit tests are exist in Arival.Tests project and UnitTests class